JulienBernardo2/Unix-Online-Server/INSTALL.md

   8. After that you will reload the nginx __(sudo systemctl reload nginx)__ and your website should be uploaded

-## Auto update website when changes are made
+## Auto update website when changes are made with a timer
   1. First run the command __(sudo nano /usr/bin/deploy.sh)__ and edit the file by adding the lines
      - #bin/bash
      - cd /var/www/"name of cloned repo"